 Agentic AI

 For years, we’ve been impressed by AI that can chat, generate images, or write code based on a single prompt.
 However, the next era of artificial intelligence builds on this, including the ability to act autonomously to achieve a goal.
-Welcome to the age of Agentic AI.
+This is Agentic AI.

 What is Agentic AI?